PHIC is incorporated and governed by a Board, which is supported by a Chief Executive Officer.

 She is a former president of the WA Mining Club, and sites on the Boards of Solaris Cancer Care and Curtin University’s Humanities Faculty Advisory Council.

-Chantel has been PHIC’s Community Relations Officer since 2018.
-She provides full business support to the organisation and is the central point of contact for all stakeholders.
+Chantel has been with PHIC since 2018, and is the Business and Community Manager.
+She provides full business management to the organisation and is the central point of contact for all stakeholders.
 As a Port Hedland resident, Chantel understands the benefits of sustainable growth of the port, local community issues and the positive impact PHIC and its members can have on the town.

 Stay informed with news and events